zakarouf/z_/README.md

 _[See Overview](docs/overview.md)_

+### PreP
+For Metaprograming

 ### Multi Threading?
-Whilst Still in Process & Totally Optional.
+Whilst not yet avaliable.
 A multi thread implementation around pthread and OpenMP is on the to-do list.

 ## Getting Started, Only Types